 6. There is a standard address format that is used for having mail/packages sent General Delivery.
 It is important to use this format, without a street address;

 Town, State Zip Code

-Above: Mail Packages from UPS cannot be sent to a USPS General Delivery post office and the Photo shows a good example of a shipment redirected after being shipped by carrier that disregarded the shipping address requirements.
+Above: Mail Packages from UPS cannot be sent to a USPS General Delivery post office.
+The photo shows a good example of a shipment redirected after being shipped by a carrier that disregarded the shipping address requirements.

-7. Any type of mail and packages that you receive at home are allowed and available via General Delivery, even Netflix movies.
+7. Any type of mail and packages that you receive at home are allowed and available via General Delivery.